epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.md

 ```

 Then,
-leave your EPNix development shell by running `exit`,
+exit your EPNix development shell by running `exit`,
-and re-enter it with `nix develop`.
+re-enter it with `nix develop`
-Then,
-run `epicsConfigurePhase`.
+and run `epicsConfigurePhase`.

-By modifying the dependencies of your package,
+By changing your package's dependencies,
-your build environment changed:
+you have changed build environment:
 before the change,
 the build environment didn't have StreamDevice installed.
 With this change,
-StreamDevice must be available to build your EPICS top.
+StreamDevice is available to build your EPICS top.

-Separate from having StreamDevice in the build environment,
+Besides being available in the build environment,
-the EPICS build system must know where to find it.
+the EPICS build system must know where to find StreamDevice.
 EPICS uses the {file}`configure/RELEASE` and {file}`configure/RELEASE.local` files
-to find EPICS-specific dependencies,
+to locate EPICS-specific dependencies,
 often called "EPICS support modules".

 During the "configure" phase,
 EPNix automatically generates the {file}`configure/RELEASE.local` file,
-which is why you have to run `epicsConfigurePhase`.
+which is why you need to run `epicsConfigurePhase`.

-With this,
-your development shell has StreamDevice available,
+Now your development shell has StreamDevice available,
-the EPICS build system can find StreamDevice
+and the EPICS build system can find StreamDevice
 by reading the {file}`configure/RELEASE.local` file.

 :::{tip}
 As a rule,
 each time you edit the {file}`ioc.nix` file,
-leave and re-enter your development shell (`exit` then `nix develop`),
+exit and re-enter your development shell (`exit` then `nix develop`),
 and run `epicsConfigurePhase`.
 :::

 ## Adding StreamDevice to your EPICS app

 To add StreamDevice to your app,
-make the following modifications:
+make the following changes:

-Change the `exampleApp/src/Makefile`
+Edit the `exampleApp/src/Makefile`
-so that your App knows the record types of StreamDevice and its dependencies.
+so your App knows the record types of StreamDevice and its dependencies.
-Also change that file so that it links to the StreamDevice library and its dependencies,
+Also update it so that it links to the StreamDevice library and its dependencies
 during compilation.

 ```{code-block} makefile